usuyama/emacs-like-key-bindings-windows/README.md

 ## Usage

 The script uses CapsLock as the \<Control> modifier in Emacs.
-We can still use Ctrl keys for Windows shortcuts e.g. Ctrl+a.
+In this way, we can still use Ctrl keys for other default shortcuts e.g. Ctrl+a, Ctrl+c, and etc.

 |Command | Description| Emacs defaults |
 |---|---|---|